 Expected Actual Metric/Indicator 1.
 Maintain or improve parent satisfaction using the California Healthy Kids Survey (CHKS).
 A district survey was not conducted.
 However. the California Healthy Kids Survey and CA Parent Survey was used.
 In 2019-20: 81% of parents reported feeling their child's school provided 2.
 Maintain or increase number of School Smart participants. opportunities for meaningful student participation.
 81% of parents report feeling welcome to participate at their child's 3.
 Maintain the number of volunteer hours at 26,000 or higher as measured by volunteer logs. school, an increase from last year's 69%.
 Source: 2020 CA Healthy Kids Parent Survey Page 9 and 2021 CA Healthy Kids Parent Survey Page 25 4.
 Maintain the percent of staff at satisfied or happy with communication on staff satisfaction survey at 74% or higher.
 86% of parents feel their child's school has adults that really care about students, a slight decrease from 88% the previous year.
 5. Maintain or increase number of parents participating in DAC and DELAC meetings to more than 50% as measured by sign in sheets.
 Source: 2021 CA Healthy Kids Parent Survey Page 32 and 2029 CA Healthy Kids Parent Survey Page 20 6.
 100% of school sites use multiple means of promoting parental participation in programs for all students, including unduplicated pupils and pupils with exceptional needs.
-86% of parents report their child's school promotes academic success for all students, a decrease from last year's 92% Source: 2020 CA Healthy Kids Parent Survey Page 15 and 2021 CA Healthy Kids Parent Survey Page 30 19-20 1.
+86% of parents report their child's school promotes academic success for all students, a decrease from last year's 92% Source: 2020 CA Healthy Kids Parent Survey Page 15 and 2021 CA Healthy Kids Parent Survey Page 30 19-201.
 Maintain or improve parent satisfaction using the California 2.
 School Smarts was not offered this year due to the Covid-19 pandemic.
 School Parent Survey based on previous results.
 Academic Orientation 3.
 Total volunteer hours across the district were not calculated this year as we operated with closed campuses due to the pandemic.
-Annual Update for Developing the 2021-22 Local Control and Accountability Plan Page 13 of 54

-Expected Actual School Promotes Academic Success for All Students: 93% Learning Environment is Supportive and Inviting: 94% School Provides High Quality Instruction: 95% School Motivates Students to Learn: 94% School Encourages Students of All Races to Enroll in Challenging Courses-Middle School: 70% Maintain or increase number of School Smart participants Maintain the number of volunteer hours at 26,000 or higher.
-Maintain the percent of staff at satisfied or happy with communication on staff satisfaction survey at 74% or higher.
-Maintain or increase number of parents participating and giving input in DAC and DELAC meetings to more than 50%.
+Expected Actual School Promotes Academic Success for All Students: 93% Learning Environment is Supportive and Inviting: 94% School Provides High Quality Instruction: 95% School Motivates Students to Learn: 94% School Encourages Students of All Races to Enroll in Challenging Courses-Middle School: 70% 2.
+Maintain or increase number of School Smart participants 3.
+Maintain the number of volunteer hours at 26,000 or higher.
+4. Maintain the percent of staff at satisfied or happy with communication on staff satisfaction survey at 74% or higher.
 4. The communication survey was not administered during the 19-20 school year.
 5. Prior to the Covid shutdown, parent participation at DELAC was 45% and DAC was 64%.
 We held the June meeting virtually, and during this time, we inadvertently discovered that the virtual Zoom format was much more accessible to families.
 Participation at this final meeting increased to approximately 64% for DELAC and 73% for DAC.
 We are considering continuing via this format even after we are cleared to return in person.
 6. 100% of school sites maintained using multiple means of promoting parental participation in programs for all students, including unduplicated pupils and pupils with exceptional needs.
-6. Maintain 100% of school sites using multiple means of promoting parental participation in programs for all students, including unduplicated pupils and pupils with exceptional needs.
-Baseline 1.
-91.5% of parents reported being "Very satisfied with my child's learning experiences" in school on district created survey.
-2. School Smarts participation is down this year.
-Actual numbers of participants will be reported when classes begin at Lemon Crest this spring.
-3. Total volunteer hours across the district rose from 19,301 in 2016 to 26,545 in 2017 for a net increase of 7244 hours.
-4. 74% of classified employees reported being satisfied with district communication.